 PROJECT H.3.a: Analysis of recent skipjack tagging data

-THEME: Sustain THEME: Sustainable fisheries
+THEME: Sustain able fisheries

-GOAL: H. Impro GOAL: H. Improve and implement stock assessments, based on the best available science
+GOAL: H. Impro ve and implement stock assessments, based on the best available science

 TARGET: H.3.
-De TARGET: H.3.
-Develop a benchmark stock assessment for skipjack tuna (conditional on
+De evelop a benchmark stock assessment for skipjack tuna (conditional on

 implementation of tagging program

 EXECUTION: Sto ock Assessment Program

-Objectives Estimate abundance and fishing mortality rate of skipjack tuna from rece nt tagging
+Objectives Estimate abundance and fishing mortality rate of skipjack tuna from recent nt tagging

 data while accounting for mixing rates

 Background Currently, no assessment is available for skipjack tuna in the EPO

 Tagging data has been collected in several recent tagging cruises

-Practicalities of tagging skipjack limit the spatial distribution of tag releas es
+Practicalities of tagging skipjack limit the spatial distribution of tag releases

-The short-lived nature of skipjack tuna necessitate the modelling of mixir -
+The short-lived nature of skipjack tuna necessitate the modelling of mixing rates

-Spatio-temporal models of abundance are combined with advection-diffu usion of
+Spatio-temporal models of abundance are combined with advection-diffusion of

-tags to model the tagging data and estimate absolute abundance and fish ning
+tags to model the tagging data and estimate absolute abundance and fishing

 mortality

-Relevance for Provides estimates of abundance and fishing mortality that can be used i n stock
+Relevance for Provides estimates of abundance and fishing mortality that can be used in n stock

 management assessments or compared with proxy reference points

 Duration 2021-2024

 Work plan Contract analyst

 and status Develop model

 Apply model to updated data

 Present methods and results at SAC

 Publish paper

 External To be determined

 collaborators

 Deliverables Report presented at SAC 2024

 Published paper

 Budget (US\$) From EU tagging project funding \$150,000

 PROJECT H.3.a: Analysis of recent skipjack tagging data

-Updated: May 2022
+Updated: May 2024

 Progress summary for the reporting period

-Initial analysis of tagging data conducted
+Analysis of tagging data conducted

 Challenges and key lessons learnt

 The analysis is computationally demanding, but switching methodologies solved this issue

-Funding is needed to continue the project and a proposal has been submitted to the EU
+Future work needs to include the fishing mortality

+Possible applicable to yellowfin and bigeye

 Reports/publications/presentations

-SAC-13-08, SAC-14 INF-E
+SAC-13-08, SAC-14 INF-E, SAC-15 INF-G

 Comments:

--
+Funding was secured from the EU for 2024

 PROJECT H.3.b: Skipjack Stock assessment

-THEME: Sustainable fisheries
+THEME: Sustain able fisheries

 GOAL: H. Improve and implement stock assessments, based on the best available science

 TARGET: H.3.
-De TARGET: H.3.
-Develop a benchmark stock assessment for skipjack tuna (conditional on
+De evelop a benchmark stock assessment for skipjack tuna

-implementation of tagging program

 EXECUTION: Sto ock Assessment Program

-Objectives To develop as stock assessment, including the use of tagging data, to provide stock

-status and management advice
+Objectives To develop as stock assessment, including the use of tagging data, to provide stock status and management advice

-Background Currently, no assessment is available for skipjack tuna in the EPO

-The PSA rationale is no longer appropriate for skipjack tuna due to the

-implementation of the IVLs for bigeye tuna

-A stock assessment is needed for skipjack tuna to provide management advice

-Analysis of tagging data can provide estimates of biomass and fishing mortality
+Background The PSA rationale is no longer appropriate for skipjack tuna due to the implementation of the IVLs for bigeye tuna A stock assessment is needed for skipjack tuna to provide management advice Analysis of tagging data can provide estimates of biomass and fishing mortality An interim assessment was developed in 2022 and was considered reliable enough for management advice Several aspects of the assessment could be improved

 Relevance for Provides management advice for skipjack tuna

 management

-Duration 2022-2024
+Duration 2024

 Work plan Develop model

 and status Apply model to updated data

 Present methods and results at SAC

 External DTU

 collaborators

-Deliverables Report presented at SAC 2022 and 2024
+Deliverables Report presented at SAC 2024

 Budget (US\$) IATTC staff